Zscaler Blog

 • Maintain consistent zero trust security policies: Ensure that zero trust access policies are consistently enforced across all environments, whether users are at headquarters, brand locations, or accessing applications remotely.

-Get your copy of the Zscaler ThreatLabz 2024 Mobile, IoT, and Ot Threat Report today.
+Get your copy of the Zscaler ThreatLabz 2024 Mobile, IoT, and OT Threat Report today.
 As mobile and IoT/OT threats proliferate, it’s critial to understand the latest trends, the implications of these kinds of attacks, and the best-practice strategies you can adopt to secure your organization against a full range of threats.

 form submtited